HTTPS – Not as Secure as You May Think

 - Once the connection is set up between the user’s browser and website – this is called a “handshake”.

-- The “handshake” determines which type of encryption is used between the browser and website.
-The type of encryption will be based upon the type and level of encryption provided by the SSL certificate that is registered for the website.
+- The “handshake” determines which type of encryption is used between the browser and the website.
+The type of encryption will be based on the type and level of encryption provided by the SSL certificate registered for the website.

-- Now data going to and from the website is securely encrypted.
-This data can consist of names, phone numbers, addresses, emails or even credit card information.
+- Now, data going to and from the website is securely encrypted.
+This data includes names, phone numbers, addresses, emails or even credit card information.
 When the data reaches its destination, the data becomes decrypted.

-Now it’s important to note before I go on any further, I am not against having HTTPS security.
-I simply believe that with the large amount of demand generated for HTTPS from Google, web developers, SEO’ers and SSL providers, there is a lot of misinformation or assumptions being made about HTTPS.
+Now, it’s important to note before I go on any further I am not against having HTTPS security.
+I believe that with the large amount of demand generated for HTTPS from Google, web developers, SEO’ers and SSL providers, there is a lot of misinformation or assumptions about HTTPS.

 Myth: SSL encrypts data everywhere.